Danicodes/cs546-final-project/README.md

 If you're working alongside someone else on the same branch, please push often enough that the other person/s has access to your changes.

 ### Pull Requests
-Only make a pull request for a branch that is functional with the latest version of the main branch.
+Only make a pull request for a branch that is functional with the latest version of the dev branch.
 We will decide whether code can be merged by semi-formal code review via the github UI.
-Comment on the pull request with any potential concerns and when the rest of the team has reviewed and approved the code, then it will be merged with main.
+Comment on the pull request with any potential concerns and when at least two other members of the team have reviewed and approved the code, then it will be merged with dev.

 ### Merge Conflicts
 AVOID AT ALL COSTS